 “Right.
 No - yeah - er - you know what you need?” he asks suddenly, face flushing a bright red.
 “You need to go out and have fun.
 Forget about whatever it is that’s bothering you.
 My mate Parker invited me to a party tonight - you should come with me.
 It’ll be fun.”

 “Maybe,” I say softly.
 Parties aren’t exactly my idea of fun, although I guess going out to one is better than moping around and crying over Ian.
 “But until then, I think I’m going to sleep.
-And I’m not sleeping on that stupid couch anymore.
+And I’m not sleeping on that stupid sofa anymore.
 It’s uncomfortable.”